djclarke92/nimrod/README.md

 The Nimrod software is compiled on your standard linux desktop PC, then cross compiled for the Pi version your are using.
 In theory you could compile everything on the Pi and do away with the cross compiler step.

 Uses dygraph.js from http://dygraphs.com for displaying graphs.
+Websocket suport comes from https://libwebsockets.org/.

 What can you do with it ?
 * Input events can be switches, temperature values, voltage levels or time of day
 * Turn on one or more output ports when an input event occurs
 * Input switch events can be a click, double click or long click, each can trigger different output actions
 * Input events can be chained together, e.g. if time is 6:30am and temperature sensor #2 is < 15 deg then turn on output #7 for 30 minutes
+* Complex processes can be managed by the integratd PLC State Machine

 Communication with each modbus device is polled.
 All digital inputs are active low, i.e. connect to 0V / Gnd to activate.
 All digital outputs are active low open collector outputs.